Foyez-Ahamed/a11-library-management-client/README.md

     <li>If you login in website you can see your email photo and name and also see  logout button .
 If you want you can logout</li>
 </ul>

-<h4>Message : if find some issue please reload page ! i implement everything but sometimes live site not work</h4>
+<h4>Message : If find some issue please reload page !
+I implement everything but sometimes live site not work</h4>